oracle-livelabs/oci/oci-stack-monitoring-fundamentals/metric-extensions/metric-extensions.md

 	Next we will provide the collection method properties.
 By default, Stack Monitoring has already selected the resource type of **host** and the collection method of **OS Command**.
 Now let's update the collection frequency from **15 minutes** to **5 minutes**.

-	You may either enter an OS command or upload a script.
 	In the image below, we have uploaded a script **user_mem_usage.sh**.
 The script contains the following command:

 		ps hax -o rss,user | awk '{a[$2]+=$1;}END{for(i in a)print i";"int(a[i]/1024+0.5);}' | sort -rnk2